I want to tell my parents how well I’m doing-but they are

 I don’t think any of you normal people would get it anyway.

-Which makes me belittle my accomplishments and makes me minimize my struggles.
+Which makes me belittle my accomplishments and makes me

 This hinders my recovery.